Ekaterina Siurina, Soprano

 Ms. Siurina made her Metropolitan Opera debut in October, 2006 singing the role of Gilda with Juan Pons.
 She was invited back to the Metropolitan in November 2007, to sing the role of Susanna in Le Nozze di Figaro, performing with Bryn Terfel, who sang his final Figaro during these performances.

-Ms. Siurina has worked work with many of today’s preeminent conductors such as, Yuri Temirkanov, Sir Roger Norrington, Philippe Jordan, Richard Bonynge and Daniel Harding.
+Ms. Siurina has worked work with many of today’s preeminent conductors such as, Yuri Temirkanov, Sir Roger Norrington, Philippe Jordan, Richard Bonynge, Daniel Harding and Antonio Pappano.